It’s that time of year…time to reveal the 2019 interior design trends.

 You know I hate these kind of lists because I eschew anything trendy, preferring the classic and timeless.
 However, you can incorporate these interior design trends with a nod to longevity and a fresh spin on timeless design.
 Here’s my take on interior design trends that will stand the test of time.

 I LOVE lacquer.
 While this interior design trend seems a bold choice, there’s something timeless about high gloss in dining or living areas.
 Imagine dinner by candlelight in a sexy, lacquered dining room.
-And check out the reflective quality that beautifully bounces natural light in the room below.
+The reflective quality beautifully bounces natural light in lacquered rooms.

 Salon Style Art Hanging